-In connection with the AmberLeaf acquisition, the Company has an obligation to pay consideration that is contingent upon the achievement of specified earnings before interest and taxes objectives ("EBIT").
+In connection with the AmberLeaf acquisition, the Company has an obligation to pay consideration that is contingent upon the achievement of specified revenue growth and EBITA margin objectives.
 As of the acquisition date, the Company recorded a contingent consideration liability of \$2.9 million representing the estimated fair value of the contingent consideration that is expected to be paid.
 The fair value of the contingent consideration liability was estimated by utilizing a probability weighted simulation model to determine the fair value of contingent consideration.

 In connection with the InfoTrellis acquisition, the Company had an obligation to pay consideration that was contingent upon the achievement of specified earnings before interest and taxes objectives ("EBIT").
 As of the acquisition date, the Company recorded a contingent consideration liability representing the estimated fair value of the contingent consideration that was expected to be paid.
 The fair value of the contingent consideration liability was estimated by utilizing a probability weighted simulation model to determine the fair value of contingent consideration.

-We re-measured this liability and recorded changes in the fair value when it was more likely than not that the future payments based on EBIT estimates had changed.
+We re-measured this liability and recorded changes in the fair value when it was more likely than not that the future payments had changed.
 Increases or decreases in the fair value of contingent consideration can result from changes in timing and amounts of revenue and earnings estimates.

-In 2019 and 2018, the Company revalued the contingent consideration liability of the InfoTrellis acquisition after determining that relevant conditions for payment of such liability were not satisfied.
-The revaluation resulted in a \$6.1 million and \$11.1 million reduction to the contingent consideration liability in 2019 and 2018, respectively, which is reflected in selling, general and administrative expenses in the Company's Consolidated Statements of Operations, in Item 8, herein.
-No contingent consideration liability remained outstanding as of December 31, 2019.
-A contingent consideration liability of \$2.9 million related to AmberLeaf remains outstanding as of December 31, 2020.
+In 2021, the Company revalued the contingent consideration liability related to the AmberLeaf acquisition after determining that relevant conditions for payment of such liability were likely not to be satisfied.
+The revaluation resulted in a \$2.9 million reduction in the contingent consideration liability.
+In 2019, the Company revalued the contingent consideration liability of the InfoTrellis acquisition after determining that relevant conditions for payment of such liability were not satisfied.
+The revaluation resulted in a \$6.1 million reduction to the contingent consideration liability.
 No contingent consideration revaluation was recorded in 2020.
+Both of these credits are reflected in selling, general and administrative expenses in the Company's Consolidated Statements of Operations, in Item 8, herein.
+No contingent consideration liability remained outstanding as of December 31, 2021.